Hypercubesoft/HCKalmanFilter/README.md

 ### With source code

-Download repository, then add HCKalmanFilter directory to your project.
+Download repository, then add HCKalmanAlgorithm directory to your project.

 ## Usage